 Provided by "Pediatric Heart Surgery — a reference for professionals"

 Excessive postoperative bleeding can occur when extensive pulmonary artery angioplasty is required for repair.
-Atrioventricular conduction abnormalities are occasionally encountered since ventricular septal defect closure requires manipulation near atrioventricular conduction tissue.
+Atrioventricular conduction abnormalities are occasionally encountered, as ventricular septal defect closure requires manipulation near atrioventricular conduction tissue.
 Atrioventricular pacing capability should be readily available.
 Arterial oxygen saturation and intracardiac pressures should be normal following surgery.
-Length of hospital stay required following repair is variable, but one to two weeks is average.
+Length of hospital stay required following repair is variable, but 1 to 2 weeks is average.

 Staffed 24 hours a day.